Matrix estimation by Universal Singular Value Thresholding: Introduction

 \subsection{Main result}

-Recall that the {\it nuclear norm} of $M$, written $\|M\|_*$, is defined as the sum of the singular values of $M$.
+Recall that the \textit{nuclear norm} of $M$, written $\|M\|_*$, is defined as the sum of the singular values of $M$.
 Recall also the definition \eqref{msedef} of the mean squared error of a matrix estimator.
 The following theorem gives an error bound for the estimator $\hat{M}$ in terms of the nuclear norm of $M$.
-This is the main result of this paper. \begin{thm} Let $\hat{M}$ and $M$ be as above.
-Let $\textup{MSE}(\hat{M})$ be defined as in~\eqref{msedef}.
-Suppose that $p \ge n^{-1+\ep}$ for some $\ep > 0$.
-Then
+This is the main result of this paper.